Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 <br>
 ## Status of the Document

-This document is a draft with no formal reviews yet.
+This document is a DRAFT with no formal reviews yet.
 Some changes are being done from time to time.
 If you want, you  can make a formal review of this document.
 We will be happy to add you at the _reviewrs_ section.

 <br>